-Wendy is a vocalist, vocal educator, recording artist, and arranger who has been delivering smart and arresting jazz to the mountains of Western NC and in the process has become one of the most popular artists in the region.
+Wendy is a vocalist, vocal educator, recording artist, and professional stage actor who has been delivering smart and arresting performances to the mountains of Western NC and in the process has become one of the most popular artists in the region.

-A classically trained vocalist with over 15 years of professional theatre experience as part of her background, she now consistently receives accolades for her energetic and entertaining performances of jazz and big band as well as high praise for her artistic interpretations of classical vocal repertoire.
+A classically trained vocalist with over 15 years of professional theatre experience as part of her background, she consistently receives accolades for her energetic and entertaining performances of jazz and big band as well as high praise for her artistic interpretations of classical vocal repertoire.

 Wendy received a B.M. and an M.M. in vocal performance from Appalachian State University and then joined the voice faculty there where she taught for 8 years before embarking on a full time, professional singing/acting career.
 Having sung with Opera Carolina, Appalachian Opera Theatre, and the Brevard Music Center, her favorite opera roles include Adina in L'Elisir d'Amore, Laetitia in The Old Maid and the Thief, and Papagena in Die Zauberflote.

 An accomplished Equity actor as well as singer, Wendy has appeared in leading roles on stages of many prominent professional theatres throughout the U.S. including Florida Repertory Theatre, Flat Rock Playhouse, Little Theatre on the Square (IL), Temple Theatre, and Blowing Rock Stage Company.
-She received glowing reviews for her portrayals of Kate in Kiss Me Kate, Belle in Beauty and the Beast, Eliza Doolittle in My Fair Lady, Miss Sandra in All Shook Up and Brenda in Smokey Joe's Cafe...to name just a few.
+She received glowing reviews for her portrayals of Kate in Kiss Me Kate, Belle in Beauty and the Beast, Eliza Doolittle in My Fair Lady, and Brenda in Smokey Joe's Cafe...to name just a few.

-She was also one of nine singers chosen after extensive auditions in North America, Europe, and Australia, to appear at Tokyo Disney in the Broadway review ENCORE!
+She was also one of nine singers chosen after extensive international auditions to appear at Tokyo Disney in the Broadway review ENCORE!